GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 * So i refered the notes and i remembered all the Main-roots for development of neural network.
 * So initially the depth images and maks images are not same and they have their differences.
 * So i thought of having different sub-modules of similar architecture so that loss propagation would be different and any parameters would not be effected.
-* A clear explaination of my model is provided above with video too.[model_explaination](https://github.com/GadirajuSanjayvarma/S15#model-architecture-input-100x100x3100x100x3-then-output-100x100x3100x100x3receptive-field-201x201-at-ending-layer-the-main-engine-behind-deep-learning)
+* A clear explaination of my model is provided above with video too.[model_explaination](https://github.com/GadirajuSanjayvarma/S15#model-architecture-input-100x100x3100x100x3-then-output-100x100x3100x100x3receptive-field-205x20539x39-at-ending-layer-the-main-engine-behind-deep-learning)
-* The loss fucntions i tried are BCEwithLogitLoss,L1Loss,MSELoss.I tried very less functions because i knew the intuition of the neural network working in the discrete(mask) and distributed(depth).So i tried these loss functions and i also explained why i used them in below link
+* The loss functions i tried are BCEwithLogitLoss,L1Loss,MSELoss.I tried very less functions because i knew the intuition of the neural network working in the discrete(mask) and distributed(depth).So i tried these loss functions and i also explained why i used them in below link
 * The loss functions i used are BinaryCrossEntropy for mask module and L1Loss for my depth module.So when i calculate loss from both these functions i will backpropagate and partial derivatives will take care to find gradients in way they are created without affecting one another.
 * A clear explaination on loss functions is explaines here[explaination](https://github.com/GadirajuSanjayvarma/S15#loss-functions-for-the-model)

+#### TO your second question when we are generating data i tried to work on the Generating batches in our network.
+* So initially i tried to generate images ,loading images to network ,applying transfromations.So after completing the entire loading part i started working on the training and  model architecture etc.
+* Writing our goals on paper or tweaking which we need to do helps a lot during this assignment.I also wrote all my observations of various things and their effects which is really helpful for making decisions.

 ### How creative your DNN is, how many params you have (a DNN without Param count mentioned will not get any evaluation points from us as we won't know did it actually help)

 * My deep neural network takes input 100x100x3(fg_bg image),input2 100x100x3(bg_image) and gives output mask(100x100x1),depth(100x100x1).
-* My Network has multiple receptive fields which is having 201x201,40x40 receptive field one for mask and one for depth.
+* My Network has multiple receptive fields which is having 205x205,39x39 receptive field one for mask and one for depth.
 * My network has two skip connections and two upsampling layers to produce similar image size.
-* For getting 201x201 receptive field as it is reconstruction problem we cannot afford more maxpooling layers.
+* For getting 205x205,39x39 receptive field as it is reconstruction problem we cannot afford more maxpooling layers.
 * SO i have convolutions which are called dilated convolutions which are increasing receptive fields for same kernal size.
 * The dilation are increasing in this order like 2,4,8,16,16 and they are increasing by 2 times to their previous time.
 * My summary of network architecture looks like this